mihai10001/phone_picker_site/README.md

 Languages used: Python, HTML, CSS, JS<br/>
 Applications used: Flask, MongoDB, DataTables<br/>
-Separate projects : Scraper for populating database [by me](https://www.github.com/mihai10001/scrap)<br/>
+Separate projects : [Scraper] for populating database (https://www.github.com/mihai10001/scrap)<br/>

 - A local Database, preferably using a NOSQL approach, and for which I chose MongoDB. (others include CouchDB, CouchBase, etc.)